avheuv/astro/_posts/2004-3-2-Moon-Phases-and-Tides.md

 title: Moon Phases and Tides
 ---

 - The moon dominates our night sky, and the changing phase of the moon is one of the most striking changes we see from night to night.
-But there are other changes that are so small, you probably have never noticed them before.
+But there are other changes that are so small that you probably have never noticed them before.
 Watch the video [Understanding Moon Phases](https://youtu.be/k90b6FU7xIA?si=8EJIlgYlWn19Hs-g) to see them illustrated in Stellarium.
 - Read [4.5 Phases and Motions of the Moon](https://openstax.org/books/astronomy-2e/pages/4-5-phases-and-motions-of-the-moon) to learn how the Moon's phases result from its changing illumination by the Sun.
 - Watch the teacher video [Moon Phases](https://www.youtube.com/watch?v=0exVkCIgZVQ) for a helpful summary of what you have read.
 If you like, you can experiment with the interactive [Lunar Phases Simulator](https://storage.googleapis.com/avh-agli/agli/sims/moon/index.html) for yourself.
 - You've probably been learning about moon phases since grade school.
 Our goal in this lesson is to take our understanding a step further so that we can actually predict the moon's phase based on the time of day and the moon's location in the sky.
 The secret is to draw a picture.
 Watch the video [Moon Phase Drawings](https://youtu.be/BDveFEMjd3o) to see how I approach solving these kinds of moon phase questions.